pyscript/docs/docs/api.md

 * `mode` (default: `"readwrite"`) - indicates how the code may interact with the mounted filesystem.
 May also be just `"read"` for read-only access.
 * `id` (default: `"pyscript"`) - indicate a unique name for the handler associated with a directory on the user's local filesystem.
+This allows users to select different folders and mount them at the same path in the virtual filesystem.
 * `root` (default: `""`) - a hint to the browser for where to start picking the path that should be mounted in Python.
 Valid values are: `desktop`, `documents`, `downloads`, `music`, `pictures` or `videos` as per